SOUND DESIGN - 2020/1

 Formative assessment and feedback

-- Develop skills in analysing sound layers and creating new sounds from the outset
+- Develop skills in critiquing sound design and apply these skills in creating new sonic work

-- Give you experience in planning a complete sound design for a previously unseen project
+- Gain experience in planning and executing a sound design project with appropriate documentation

 C - Cognitive/analytical

 Lecture Hours: 12

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to develop both the technical and creative.